Table of Contents

 Weekday Compensation Trumps Weekend Splurges

-Going back to the research out of Cornell, it appears that what you do Monday through Friday matters more than what happens on the weekend.
+Going back to the research out of Cornell University on weekend weight gain, it appears that what you do Monday through Friday matters more than what happens on the weekend.

 That’s not to say that you should let loose on weekends.
 The fact remains, most people have a fat-storing problem rather than a fat burning problem.
 In other words, as long as you don’t over store fat, you will be able to compensate through a healthy metabolism.